 1- Application completion

-Students applying for the NANOMED curriculum are invited to go on the application platform by clicking here (It will be opened in January).
-Applications for an EMJMD scholarship are processed through the general application platform.
+Students applying for the NANOMED curriculum are invited to go on the application platform by clicking here.
+(This link will only be available while applications are still opened).

 The application platform is composed of several parts: